 While you’re gone, drop me a line and tell me all about your kid-free extravagances like eating in a restaurant with no play place and sleeping on an un-jumped-on bed.
 Read more →

 Forget health food crazes and packed gyms; the nuttiest New Year phenomenon is preschool visits, if you ask me.
+But a handful of friends and I are skipping the preschool tours altogether; we’re starting our own.
+You can, too!
+Read on to learn how to start a homeschool preschool of your own!

 This post contains affiliate links.
 For more info, check out my policies page.